matiasinsaurralde/node-deepgram/README.md

 I found the API documentation [here](http://api.lexika.io/doc/).

 When you signup on the website you'll see some ```curl``` samples as well.

+## TODO

+* It could be interesting to use this module directly from the browser.

 ## License